 How might we help reality technology design enthusiasts transition into a professional role in AR/VR/MR?

-This project is ongoing.
+This project is ongoing and we are working remotely due to COVID-19.
 What you see on this webpage is my work until June 2020.
 There's more to come.
 Right now we are brewing ideas to come up with a robust design solution.
 By August, we would be having our final designs and prototypes.

 Meanwhile, you can read the detailed research report we presented to Microsoft in June.